amirhossein-bayati/online-shop/README.md

 # online-shop

-This project is simpleShop with Python Django with diffrent Possibilities
+This project is a simple Django shop with different Possibilities

 ![Default Home View](_screenshots/product.png?raw=true "Title")